bkesterbyld/maroon-potato/src/pages/usecases.md

           response.

-          Above couples this network with powerful, advanced computing options to assure high levels of performance to local users regardless of data types, speeds and sizes.
+          Above couples this network with powerful computing options to assure high levels of performance to local users regardless of data types, speeds and sizes.
 Any data set can be put into memory to handle high transactional or calculations throughput.
 Massive data sets can be broken down and paralell processed for faster CRUD operations or for faster analytic or reporting jobs.
 Combining both approaches enables handling of ML, AI and other data science use cases.
 Because Above is no code, shipping new, powerful features out the door is both fast and easy.
         image: images/distributed-computing.png
         media_position: right
         media_width: sixty